| | |

 After the petition, That Thou wouldst vouchsafe to all the faithful departed,

-The Consecrator, rising and turning towards the Bishop-elect, holding in his left
+etc. R. We beseech Thee, hear us, has been said, The Consecrator, rising and turning towards the Bishop-elect, holding in his left

 hand the pastoral staff, says in the tone of the litanies, first: